hm-tuomaala/reaktor_2022/README.md

 # RPS Reaktor Assignment 2022

 This is my implementation of the Reaktor 2022 pre-assignment for the Summer Developer position
+The application is developed with Flask framework

 ## How to Run